raymundlin/cybersecurity-threat-research/.github/PULL_REQUEST_TEMPLATE/Domain_PR_Template.md

 Your submit must fit following format:

 -dig: |
-   "your command"
+&emsp; "your command"
 -whoisrws: |
-  "your command"
+&emsp; "your command"
 -dnsdumpster: |
-  "your command"
+&emsp; "your command"
 -shodan: |
-  "your command"
+&emsp; "your command"
 -censys: |
-  "your command"
+&emsp; "your command"

 ### Checks
 - [ ] Your file fit the required format